 A long-standing debate about what human beings should eat, given our very long digestive tract, isn’t the purpose of this article.

-The clearest finding of thousands of nutrition studies—regardless of whether we eat animal flesh or we don’t—is that vegetables, fruits, and other plant foods, virtually all of them high in fiber, are extremely important in the diet.
+The clearest finding of thousands of nutrition studies is that, regardless of whether or not we eat animal flesh, vegetables, fruits, and other plant foods (virtually all of them high in fiber) are extremely important in the diet.

-And, they shouldn’t be a small side dish but rather, the crux of the diet at every meal.
+They shouldn’t be a small side dish, but rather the crux of the diet at every meal.

-Another important point is that virtually, our digestive process for all plant foods is under an hour.
-So, the theories that certain types of plant foods and other types of plant foods shouldn’t be eaten together make little logical sense, even if you buy into the premise of the food combining principle.
+Our digestive process for virtually all plant foods is under an hour, so the theories that certain types of plant foods and other types of plant foods shouldn’t be eaten together make little logical sense, even if you buy into the premise of the food combining principle.

-If they digest poorly, in combination, for you, the more likely the culprit of your discomfort is underlying gut inflammation (disease).
+If they digest poorly in combination for you, the more likely culprit of your discomfort is underlying gut inflammation.

 The Argument About Animal Proteins

-(Of course, we should also consider the related argument that a very minor portion of any meal, and the overall diet, should be animal products if you eat them at all.
+Of course, we should also consider the related argument that a very minor portion of any meal, and the overall diet, should be animal products, if you eat them at all.
 After all, they come with no fiber and do not assist peristalsis and do not sweep, or clean, the tract.
 Undigested protein fragments in most modern, animal-protein-rich diets circulate in the blood, leading to countless inflammatory states.

 If you eat animal meat, it’s very wise to eat greens and vegetables with it.